MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 ---
-title: Building advanced Retrieval-Augmented Generation systems
+title: Build advanced retrieval-augmented generation systems
-description: Conceptual article for developers discussing real-world considerations and patterns for  RAG-based chat systems. ms.date: 11/19/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps
+description: A conceptual article for developers to learn about real-world considerations and patterns for retrieval-augmented generation (RAG)-based chat systems. ms.date: 11/19/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps
 ---

-# Building advanced Retrieval-Augmented Generation systems
+# Build advanced retrieval-augmented generation systems

-The [previous article](./augment-llm-rag-fine-tuning.md) discussed two options for building a "chat over your data" application, one of the top use cases for generative AI in businesses:
+The [previous article](./augment-llm-rag-fine-tuning.md) discusses two options for building a "chat over your data" application, one of the top use cases for generative AI in businesses:

-- Retrieval augmented generation (RAG), which supplements large language model (LLM) training with a database of searchable articles that can be retrieved based on similarity to the users' queries.
+- Retrieval-augmented generation (RAG), which supplements large language model (LLM) training with a database of searchable articles that can be retrieved based on similarity to the users' queries.
 The articles are passed to the LLM for completion.
 - Fine-tuning, which expands the LLM's training to understand more about the problem domain.

 The previous article also discusses when to use each approach, the pros and cons of each approach, and several other considerations.